HaikunXu/FishFreqTree/README.md

 -   This is the GitHub repository for [IATTC](https://www.iattc.org/HomeENG.htm)'s regression tree algorithm on length frequency data.

--   The R codes for regression tree analysis were originally developed by Cleridy Lennart-Cody (
-    <https://doi.org/10.1016/j.fishres.2009.11.014>) and then modified by Haikun Xu to make it automatic as a R package.
+-   The R codes for regression tree analysis were originally developed by Cleridy Lennart-Cody ( <https://doi.org/10.1016/j.fishres.2009.11.014>) and then modified by Haikun Xu to make it automatic as a R package.

 -   Please contact Haikun ([hkxu\@iattc.org](mailto:hkxu@iattc.org)) for any questions related to the package

--   Please use the R version 3.5 for this package; the latest version 4.x may not work for this package

 -   How to install the package: devtools::install_github('HaikunXu/RegressionTree',ref='main')